+Setting Rules on TRD

+Taking the previous examples into considerations, results that a rule must take into account the different channelization in each frequency band.
+A rigid rule may cripple the benefits which can be achieved in one band due to limitations in the other.

+We must also take into account that since each equipment vendor is splitting the band into diplexers according to his own practice, setting a rigid rule here would in fact inhibit competition and cause higher equipment costs to vendors and operators alike.

+This is why it is recommended that TRD should be stated by Operator, when asking the license, based on the information provided by the equipment producer for each band.

+In this way symmetric and asymmetric equipment will be based on the same HW/SW modules, thus enabling the user to use the same type of equipment in a network which maybe symmetrical and asymmetrical in some of it’s parts.

+Frequency Band Management

+Setting a rule based on TRD self-declaration in asymmetrical design does not interfere with current frequency management practice, because the same band plans and the same TRS can be used.

+Conclusions

+In conclusion, to benefit from asymmetrical planning it is mandatory to allow for maximal TRD flexibility in network design and availability of equipment.
+This flexibility should be only constrained by the current channelization and vendor ability to design and implement suitable diplexers.

-Impact of asymmetry use within conventional symmetric channel arrangements
+Impact of asymmetrical channels usage within conventional symmetric channel arrangements

-In comparison to symmetric deployment, when the asymmetry deployment is considered the T/R separation would impose an amount of variation from the nominal duplex separation of the relevant channel arrangement.
+In comparison to symmetric deployment, when the asymmetry deployment is considered, the T/R separation would impose an amount of variation from the nominal duplex separation of the relevant channel arrangement.
 The amount of acceptable variation will also be addressed in this study as appropriate.

 In addition, for a more effective asymmetry improvement, also the channel size might be, in principle, rendered more variable than the present doubling rate (e.g. 7, 14, 28, 56 MHz) of current ECC channel arrangements, which, assuming the same modulation format is used in both directions, would permit only 2n asymmetry degree.
 For example if a continuous channel spacing granularity of 7 MHz (e.g. 7, 14, 21, 28, 35, …56 MHz) is adopted other asymmetry degree may be obtained, however this may imply more complicated spectrum management procedures.